vaish28/Optidash-Challenge-OCR-for-hand-written-digits/README.md

 ![](disp_images/Image_5.PNG)

-And following is the visual representation of of the Test dataset that is classified and It's original label and presicted lable.
+And following is the visual representation of of the Test dataset that is classified and It's original label and predicted lable.

 ![](disp_images/Image_6.PNG)

 ![](disp_images/Image_7.PNG)

 ![](disp_images/Image_8.PNG)

+"Note: More cleaning and explanation of the code with upgradation of the README.md is remaining if required"